flinz/seeholzer-deger-2018/README.md

 # seeholzer-deger-2018

+Spiking neuronal network simulations (Python, NEST Simulator) for continuous attractor working memory networks with short-term plasticity.
 This repository contains code accompanying the publication:

 A. Seeholzer, M. Deger, and W. Gerstner, “[Stability of working memory in continuous attractor networks under the control of short-term plasticity][1],” bioRxiv, p.
 424515, Sep.
 2018.